neersighted/pynetree/README.md

 ## Configuration

-Config should be self explanatory, [email](mailto:neersighted@neersighted.com) me if you need help, or find me on [irc](irc://irc.esper.net/neersighted).
+Config should be self explanatory, [email](mailto:neersighted@neersighted.com) me if you need help.

 ## Usage